liatrio/gh-trusted-builds-app/README.md

 We tried to ask `cosign` to verify the existence of a `foo` attestation, signed by the `build-and-push` workflow, and because there is no `foo` attestation, `cosign` will report that it wasn't able to find one.

 The output will be similar if we ask `cosign` to verify an attestation that does exist, but was signed by a different identity.
-In this case, we'll try to verify that the vuln attestation was signed by the `build-and-push` workflow, when it was actually signed by the `scan-image` workflwo.
+In this case, we'll try to verify that the vuln attestation was signed by the `build-and-push` workflow, when it was actually signed by the `scan-image` workflow.

 ```shell
 $ cosign verify-attestation \